15 Effective Ways To Deal With Toddler Social Anxiety

 Parents may also incorporate certain practices, routines, and steps to reduce the toddler’s anxiousness in social situations.
 Below are some ways to help a toddler with social anxiety (10).

 1. Prepare the toddler for social situations.
-One of the best ways to do it to rehearse the situations causing social anxiety.
-For instance, if the toddler finds it difficult to participate in group activities, you may first try it at home.
+One of the best ways to do it is to rehearse the situations causing social anxiety.
+For instance, if the child finds it difficult to participate in group activities for toddlers, you may first try it at home.
 Before you take them to meet a relative, you may try a video call to break the ice.

 1. Introduce them to one social situation at a time.
 Encourage your toddler to be a part of one social situation at a time.
 If you ask them to be a part of various social situations at once, it may trigger social anxiety.
 Therefore, take baby steps.